gsdriver/alexa-fun/dino-alexa/README.md

-# suger-alexa
+# dino-alexa

-Simple Alexa skill that ignores the input and provides a random saying from Suger
+A simple Alexa skill written by Samantha that ignores the input and provides a random saying from Dino